BlueAcornInc/green-pistachio/docs/command-webpack-build.md

 # Webpack Build Command

-This command will run webpack in production mode, and emit compiled assets into the pub/static directory for all themes and locales.
+This command will run webpack in production mode, and emit compiled assets into the theme in the web/bundle directory.

 ```
 gpc webpack:build
 ```

-## How to configure on Magento Cloud
+## How to configure on Magento Cloud (unstable)

+> In order to make this work, you must configure green-pistachio with this feature flag: `project.experiments.webpack.emitFilesToPub = true`.

 To have this command run automatically on Magento Cloud, you'll need to modify the default build hook in the `.magento.app.yaml` file.
 The general goal is to install a modern version of node, install dependencies, and execute the webpack build command.